AnnaRusu/jobs-app/README.md

 ## Installation

 1. Clone this repository
-2. Install dependencies by running npm install
+2. Install dependencies by running `npm install`
-3. Start the app by running expo start
+3. Start the app by running `npx expo start` or `npm start`

 ## Usage